r3bo0tbx1/tor-guard-relay/docs/TOOLS.md

 ## ❓ FAQ

-**Q: Why only 4 tools instead of 9?**
+**Q: Why only 5 tools instead of 9?**
-A: The v1.1.1 build prioritizes size optimization (~20 MB vs 45+ MB).
-These 4 tools cover all essential operations.
-For advanced monitoring, use external tools like Prometheus.
+A: The v1.1.3 build remains ultra-light (~16.8 MB).
+These 5 tools cover all essential operations including health checks, identity, and authentication setup.

 **Q: Where are metrics/monitoring endpoints?**
 A: Removed to achieve ultra-small image size.
 Use `health` tool with external monitoring systems or check `/var/log/tor/notices.log` directly.

 **Q: Can I still use Prometheus?**
 A: Yes!
-Export logs or use `health` JSON output with a Prometheus exporter.
-See [MONITORING.md](./MONITORING.md) for alternatives.
+Use `gen-auth` to configure the Control Port, then run a separate `prometheus-tor-exporter` container alongside this one.

 **Q: What happened to the dashboard?**
 A: Removed (required Python/Flask).
 Use `status` tool for visual output or build your own dashboard using `health` JSON.

 ---

-**Last Updated:** November 2025 | **Version:** 1.1.1
+**Last Updated:** December 2025 | **Version:** 1.1.3